 DSRs = data subject rights – data subjects have a number of rights in GDPR including Subject Access Rights, the Right to be Forgotten and the Right to Data Portability.

-European Data Protection Board (EDPB) = a new body which was created by GDPR.
+European Data Protection Board (EDPB) = a pan-EU data protection board which was created by GDPR.
 This is an independent body to replace the Article 29 Working Party.
 One of its functions is to act as a dispute resolution authority for disputes between DPAs in each country.

 European Data Protection Supervisor (EDPS) = The EDPS is an independent institution of the EU whose focus is largely on the workings of the European Commission.
 The EDPS was established under Article 41.2 of Regulation 45/2001.
 EDPS also acts as the Secretariat of the EDPB.
 In its own right EDPS has published a number of influential papers on topics like Big Data Digital Ethics.